 At 2.2 oz, the Reverso 4 is tied for the second lightest belay device overall and is the lightest to offer auto-block mode for belaying a second off an anchor.
 Its closest competitor, the Black Diamond ATC Guide, weighed a full ounce more and was slightly larger.

-Edelrid Mega Jul, or other tube device.
+The aluminum used to make the Reverso 4 is light and a bit soft.
+Our testers think it doesn't last as long as an ATC Guide or Edelrid Mega Jul, which is made with stainless steel.
 We've even heard some guides say they choose to replace their Reverso once a year after the friction grooves wear down.
 More moderate users can expect to get several years of use.

 The Reverso's combination of low weight and auto-block capability make it great for alpine multi-pitch routes or anything far from the road.
 Furthermore, its superior performance with skinnier ropes (down to 7.5mm) strengthens its case for use with twin or half ropes.

 The Reverso 4 and ATC Guide now retail at the same price, $29.95.
-This is cheaper than all the other devices we tested capable of follower belays directly off an anchor.
+This is cheaper than all the other devices we tested that are capable of belaying directly off an anchor.
 However, the ATC Guide was more durable in our tests, making it the better value.
 If your climbing plans include even an occasional multi-pitch route, we suggest you fork up the extra $8 to get one of these auto-block devices over the cheaper basic versions.

 Other Versions and Accessories

-The Revesro 4 is also available as part of package marketed as the Unireverso that includes a Reverso 4, Attache locking carabiner, and a 'sliding connection piece' that keeps the belay device in the optimal position on the carabiner.
-Petzl also makes the Editors' Choice winning GriGri 2 and the basic tube Petzl Verso.
+The Reverso 4 is also available as part of package marketed as the Unireverso that includes a Reverso 4, Attache locking carabiner, and a 'sliding connection piece' that keeps the belay device in the optimal position on the carabiner.

 — Jack Cramer